samueladesoga/samblog/content/posts/is-product-management-tool-serving-or-hindering-the-scrum-team.md

 The Scrum master has a responsibility to support the organisation in choosing the Product Management Tool that best support the Scrum team as the choice of the Product Backlog Management Tool has to direct correlation to the  Scrum Team's ability to inspect and adapt effectively.

 Credit: Photo by Alex Lion on Unsplash

+To learn more about Scrum, join me in one of our scheduled [Professional Scrum Master](https://www.valuehut.co/services/training/professional-scrum-master) public classes.